kubevela/kubevela.github.io/blog/2022-07-18-building-addon-introduction.md

 The parameters defined in `parameter.cue` are customizable by users when installing addons, just like Helm Values.
 You can access the values of these parameters in CUE later by `parameter.<parameter-name>`.
 In our example, `image` is provided to let the user customize Redis Operator image and can be accessed in `redis-operator.cue` by `parameter.image`.

+Apart from customizing some fields, you can also do something creative, such as parameterized installation of addons.
+For example, `fluxcd` addon have a parameter called [`onlyHelmComponents`](https://github.com/kubevela/catalog/blob/958a770a9adb3268e56ca4ec2ce99d2763617b15/addons/fluxcd/parameter.cue#L9).
+Since `fluxcd` addon is a big one, which includes 5 different controllers, not all users want such a heavy installation.
+So if the `onlyHelmComponents` parameter is set to `true` by the user, only 2 controllers will be installed, making it a relatively light installation.
+(If you are insterested in how this is achieved, you can refer to [fluxcd code](https://github.com/kubevela/catalog/blob/958a770a9adb3268e56ca4ec2ce99d2763617b15/addons/fluxcd/template.cue#L25) here after you finished reading this blog.)

 When you design what parameters are provided to the user, there are several things to consider:

 - Do not provide every possible parameter to your user and let them figure out how to dial dozens of knobs by themselves.
 Abstract fine-grained knobs into some broad parameters, so that the user can input a few parameters and get a usable but customized addon.